-Amigos engages in educational activities that focus on the nature and significance of international human rights.
+Amigos engages in educational activities tfocusing on the nature and significance of international human rights.
 They emphasize the importance of respecting immigrant rights as human rights.
 Amigos advocates on behalf of fair and equitable immigration policies that are responsive to the needs of people from Latin American nations, many of whom come to the United States to escape poverty, political violence, and other human rights violations.

 The mission of the Eugene/Springfield Asian Council is to create opportunities which foster friendship and harmonious relations among all people by presenting events and activities that will stimulate a better understanding of Asian and Asian-American cultures.

 Community Alliance of Lane County, or CALC, has been working since 1966 to create a more just and peaceful community.
-We seek to collaborate with organizations, institutions, government and individuals to bring about lasting change.
+They seek to collaborate with organizations, institutions, government and individuals to bring about lasting change.

 The Commission focuses on its City Council-approved work plan, community matters, and working within City government.
 The Commission undertakes a two-year work plan, currently focused on four goals: